Anjali-DA/Introduction-of-Machine-Learning/README.md

 💡 **Relation between Ground living area and Sales price**

 **Output:**
-In this correlation, with increase in ground living area, Sales price also increases but I spotted two points where increase in ground living area, sales price decreases.Hence, There are outliers and I have removed them by using drop function.
+In this correlation, with increase in ground living area, Sales price also increases but I spotted two points where increase in ground living area, sales price decreases.Hence, There are outliers and I had removed them by using drop function.
 <img width="449" alt="__results___23_1" src="https://user-images.githubusercontent.com/98269318/191994496-22471d8c-f239-44a3-9bc3-62bc6ead0fb6.png">
 *pic-1: correlation with outliers*